223MapAction/Map-Action-Mobile-App/README.md

 # Map-Action-Mobile-App
 Map Action Mobile is a mobile application designed for citizens to report an incidident.

+## Description
+Map Action Mobile is an application used by citizens to report incidents.
+Users can capture a photo of the incident and, if they wish, provide a title, description, a 5-second video, and an audio recording.
+Geolocation is enabled in real-time.

+Upon reporting, our AI-powered prediction model is immediately activated to detect the type of incident, its potential impact, context, and possible solutions for resolution.

+Citizens can track the progress of their reported incidents through the mobile application.

+---
 ## Developper documentation

 [Developper documenation](https://223mapaction.github.io/Map-Action-Mobile-App/)